arjun921/cookiecutter-kubernetes-deployment/README.md

 $ kubectl apply -f my-release-name/
 ```

-The above mentioned steps can deploy any containerized flask app with Autoscaling enabled.
+The above mentioned steps can deploy any containerized app with AutoScaling enabled.

 ### Parameters